Skyray2/Fetch-Assessment/README.md

 Neural Networks.
 I tried out various CNN architectures and finally settled on LSTM.
 This model was giving out good results and unlike random forest, its computational time was low.

+Then, I decided to develop a one-page website using HTML.
+This website provides basic information about the data and then asks the user to select the month for which they want to obtain the predicted data for the year 2022.
+It also at the bottom shows the overall graph with the data predicted which is concatenated with the graph from the year 2021.

+Then, I made a .py file called app.py which allows the ML model to be mounted on to website.
+For this file to run I had to call the functions of the
+LSTM model from another .py file titled MyLSTM.py.